Grade 9 Outdoor School

 Did you know there is a 3rd floor to the boy's dorm?
 It was traditionally assigned to upper level students who were more mature & responsible.
 Students who lived up there in the 1940’s confessed, in hushed tones, to having a radio when those devices were against school policy.

-We believe that the immersive setting of summer camp provides an excellent opportunity for new students to make friends and start their high school career off right!
+We believe that the immersive setting of summer camp provides an unparalleled opportunity for new students to make friends and start their high school career off right!
 For more information on the social, psychological and educational benefits of summer camp take a look at the Canadian Summer Camp Research Project.

 Cost: $100 (includes transportation, rental of the camp facilities, as well as all meals and programming)